-(a) "Arrest" shallmeans a record from any jurisdiction that does not result in a conviction and includes information indicating that an individual has been questioned, apprehended, taken into
+(a) "Arrest" shall means a record from any jurisdiction that does not result in a conviction and includes information indicating that an individual has been questioned, apprehended, taken into custody or detained, or held for investigation by a law enforcement, police, military, or prosecutorial agency, and/or charged with or indicted for any felony, misdemeanor or other criminal offense.

-- (b) "Criminal Conviction" shallmeans a record from any jurisdiction that includes information indicating that an individual has been convicted of a felony or misdemeanor, other than criminal determinations explicitly excluded by section 11098.18.86. - (c) "Criminal History Information" refers to means any federal, state or local public record, investigative consumer reports, and other compilations, reports, or other formats based on information in public records which include individual identifiers and describe an individual's arrests and subsequent dispositions.
-For purposes of this Article, Persons shallmust not only seek, consider and or use information on criminal convictions except in compliance with section 11098.18.86. - (d) "Directly Related Conviction" means the conduct underlying the Criminal Conviction has a direct and specific negative bearing on the identified interest supporting the Practice.; in other words, If a conviction is directly related to the achievement of the identified interest, then that not-taking adverse action on the basis of the Criminal Conviction is necessary to preventagainst individuals with such convictions would pose a demonstrable risk to accomplishing the achievement of the identified interest.
+(b) "Criminal Conviction" shall means a record from any jurisdiction that includes information indicating that an individual has been convicted of a felony or misdemeanor, other than criminal determinations explicitly excluded by section 11098.18.86.

+(c) "Criminal History Information" refers tomeans any federal, state or local public record, investigative consumer reports, and other compilations, reports, or other formats based on information in public records which include individual identifiers and describe an individual's arrests and subsequent dispositions.
+For purposes of this Article, Persons shallmust not only seek, consider and or use information on criminal convictions except in compliance with section 11098.18.86.

+(d) "Directly Related Conviction" means the conduct underlying the Criminal Conviction has a direct and specific negative bearing on the identified interest supporting the Practice., in other words.
+If a conviction is directly related to the achievement of the identified interest, then that not-taking adverse action on the basis of the Criminal Conviction is necessary to prevent against individuals with such convictions would pose a demonstrable risk to accomplishing the achievement of the identified interest.
 A demonstrable risk is a risk that is more than speculative and is based on objective evidence, including the factors set out in sections 11098.18.3(b)(2) and 11098.18.3(c)(2).